Macau independence: Ideology

-Former associate professor of the Department of Government and Public Administration at the University of Macau, Chou Kwok Ping, compared the political stances of social groups in Macau and Hong Kong.
+Former associate professor in the Department of Government and Public Administration at the University of Macau Chou Kwok Ping compared the political stances of social groups in Macau and Hong Kong.
 He noted that pro-Beijing forces in Hong Kong were crushed by the British colonial government during the 1967 riots.
-The public in Hong Kong disdained the leftist forces for disrupting the city's stability and prosperity, and the British authorities curbed their challenges to Hong Kong's autonomy.
-On the other hand, in Macau, leftist forces compelled the Portuguese colonial government to concede during the 1966 "12-3 Incident."
-This allowed leftists to establish roots across various social strata, leading to Macau's society being broadly pro-China today, with a stronger sense of identification with mainland China.
-As a result, fostering a distinct local identity in Macau has been challenging.
-Currently, the people of Macau exhibit a strong sense of cultural and governmental alignment with China, and from the Chinese government's perspective, Macau is considered a more successful example of the "one country, two systems" framework than Hong Kong.
+The Hong Kong public resented the leftist forces for disrupting the city's stability and prosperity, and the British authorities curbed their challenges to Hong Kong autonomy.
+In Macau, however, leftist forces compelled the Portuguese colonial government to concede during the 1966 12-3 incident.
+This allowed leftists to establish roots across social strata, leading to Macau society being broadly pro-China with a stronger sense of identification with mainland China; as a result, fostering a distinct local identity in Macau has been challenging.
+The people of Macau have a strong sense of cultural and governmental alignment with China and, from the Chinese government perspective, Macau is considered a more successful example of the "one country, two systems" principle than Hong Kong.

-Despite both being colonial governments, the Portuguese response to the 12-3 Incident and the British response to the 1967 riots were markedly different.
-The Portuguese chose to "apologize and admit fault," whereas the British authorities adopted a "no compromise" approach, maintaining order until the Chinese government forced Hong Kong's leftist forces to cease their activities.
-These differing strategies led to contrasting developmental trajectories in the two regions over the subsequent 20 years.
-After the Portuguese government lost its will to govern, Macau experienced a period of stagnation in politics, economy, society, and culture.
-In contrast, the British administration in Hong Kong demonstrated strong governance and high public support after quelling the leftist riots.
-Following a review of the root causes of the 1967 unrest, the British implemented extensive reforms in political, economic, and social domains, propelling Hong Kong into its "golden era" during the 1970s and 1980s as one of the "Four Asian Tigers."
-By comparison, Macau's stagnation and decline became increasingly apparent, leading its residents, unlike some in Hong Kong who opposed reunification, to view reunification as a means to address the Portuguese administration's inaction.
+Despite both being colonial governments, the Portuguese response to the 12-3 incident and the British response to the 1967 riots were markedly different.
+The Portuguese chose to "apologize and admit fault"; the British authorities adopted a "no compromise" approach, maintaining order until the Chinese government forced Hong Kong's leftist forces to cease their activities.
+These differing strategies led to contrasting developmental trajectories in the two regions over the next 20 years.
+After the Portuguese government lost its will to govern, Macau experienced a period of stagnation in politics, economy, society, and culture; the British administration in Hong Kong, in contrast, demonstrated strong governance and high public support after quelling the leftist riots.
+After a review of the causes of the 1967 unrest, the British implemented political, economic, and social reform which propelled Hong Kong into a "golden era" during the 1970s and 1980s as one of the Four Asian Tigers.
+Macau's stagnation and decline became increasingly apparent, leading its residents (unlike some in Hong Kong who opposed reunification) to view reunification as a means of addressing the Portuguese administration's inaction.